Linuxfabrik/monitoring-plugins/check-plugins/multipath/README.md

 as a percentage, so a LUN that lost one of its paths warns long before the last one goes and the storage disappears.
-Every map is graded against the number of paths it currently holds, which cannot catch a path that disappeared from the map entirely; --count states how many paths a LUN on this host is supposed to have and closes that gap, and --map pins a single map that has a different number.
+Every map is graded against the number of paths it currently holds, which cannot catch a path that disappeared from the map entirely; --expected-paths states how many paths a LUN on this host is supposed to have and closes that gap, and --map pins a single map that has a different number.
 Alerts when a map is running on fewer usable paths than expected, and when it has none left.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --count COUNT         Expected number of paths per multipath map.
-A LUN in a
+  --expected-paths EXPECTED_PATHS
-                        fabric normally has the same number of paths as every other one, so one value covers the whole host and catches a path that disappeared from a map entirely, which comparing a map against itself cannot. `--map` pins a single map that has a different number.
+                        Expected number of paths per multipath map.
+A LUN in a fabric normally has the same number of paths as every other one, so one value covers the whole host and catches a path that disappeared from a map entirely, which comparing a map against itself cannot. `--map` pins a single map that has a different number.
-                        Example: `--count=4` on a host with two HBAs and two controllers.
+                        Example: `--expected-paths=4` on a host with two HBAs and two controllers.
 Default: None, which grades every map against the paths it currently holds.
   -c, --critical CRIT   CRIT threshold for the percentage of the expected
                         paths that are usable, compared as a Nagios range.
                         Supports Nagios ranges.
 Example: `--critical=1:`